Bath-Spa-Students/programming-skills-portfolio-laurentborcelle/Chapter 5- Dictionaries/Exercises/README.md

 ## Exercise 5: Pets :ballot_box_with_check:

 Make several dictionaries, where each dictionary represents a different pet.
-In each dictionary, include the kind of animal and the
+In each dictionary, include the kind of animal and the owner’s name.

-owner’s name.
 Store these dictionaries in a list called pets.
-Next, loop through your list and asyou do, print everything you know about
+Next, loop through your list and as you do, print everything you know about each pet

-each pet